 - 50 g (1.75 oz) Chocolate - dark

 - 0.5 teaspoon Ground cinnamon

-- Preheat your oven to 200°C/400°F/Gas 6.
-Tear the bread and put it into a baking dish.8 slice Brown bread
+- Tear 8 slice Brown bread and put it into a baking dish.

-- In a bowl, whisk together the milk, egg, honey, vanilla and cinnamon.300 ml Skimmed milk, 1 Egg, 1 tablespoon Vanilla extract, 4 tablespoon Honey, 0.5 teaspoon Ground cinnamon
+- In a bowl, whisk together 300 ml Skimmed milk, 1 Egg, 4 tablespoon Honey, 1 tablespoon Vanilla extract and 0.5 teaspoon Ground cinnamon.

 - Pour the milk mixture over the bread and make sure everything is covered.
 Put in the fridge for at least an hour.

-- Take out of the fridge and sprinkle the chocolate chunks on top.50 g Chocolate
+- Take out of the fridge and sprinkle 50 g Chocolate on top.

 - Bake for 40 minutes.